Kravataf/GDA/README.md

 # Making addons

-1. First of all, you need to have a name for your addon (this doesn't really matter, it's just used for accessing the addon later, for example when deleting)
+Every addon needs a `Name` and a `Source`, the `Name` is being used to access the addon later (for example if you want to remove it).
+And `Source` is the JavaScript that the extension will execute from this specific addon.
-2. The second thing you need to add when loading the addon is the `Source`, this is basically the code the addon will run.

 Websites i recommend when writing in Javascript for Gdevelop 5 are the [gdjs documentation](https://docs.gdevelop.io/GDJS%20Runtime%20Documentation/) and the [wiki](https://wiki.gdevelop.io/gdevelop5/events/js-code/) (which has the basics)

 # List of features: